aws-samples/aws-greengrass-lambda-functions/functions/DockerPython/README.md

 and architecture is the architecture of your core device, either X86_64 or ARM32 or ARM64.

 5. Copy the generated script located in ./build to your core device and run it.
-6. In the AWS console, subscribe to the topics `NAME_OF_CORE/docker/logs` and `NAME_OF_CORE/docker/info`.
+6. In the AWS console, subscribe to the topics `NAME_OF_CORE/docker/logs`.
 Note that the name of the core is the name of the group concatenated with "_Core"
-7. Also subscribe to `$aws/things/NAME_OF_CORE/shadow/update/delta`
+7. Subscribe to `NAME_OF_CORE/docker/info` also.

 8. Run the python script in the utils directory of this repository to allow shadow syncing.
 ```